 The interview is so much more than just selling yourself.
 Yes, you have to do that, but you are there really to see if the job is a good fit for you.
-That requires you ask some really good questions.
+This requires you ask some really good questions.
 Many of those questions are rooted in what is important to you in your next job.
 Oh FYI, that means, you have to know what you want.
-(That will come in tomorrow's post).
+(You can learn about that here).

 Asking “Why is this position available” can be incredibly insightful.
 You want to understand the logic the company has for needing this position.
 Is it turnover, internal advancement, growth?